The ultimate SQLite extension set

 • stats: Math statistics — median, percentiles, etc.

-• text: Advanced string functions.
+• text: Powerful Unicode-aware string functions.

 • uuid: Universally Unique IDentifiers.